About / Contact

 In my personal time, I enjoy spending time outside taking nature and wildlife photos, hiking, biking, kayaking, snowshoeing, downhill skiing, gardening, restoring native habitat and traveling places off the beaten path.

-Courtney Celley, Digital Strategist depicted as a 3D doll toy complete with Macbook, phone, water bottle, camera and headphones along with a monarch butterfly and two owls
+Courtney Celley, Digital Strategist, depicted as a 3D doll toy complete with Macbook, phone, water bottle, camera and headphones along with a monarch butterfly and two owls